lateoctober/opentama/README.md

 4. Buy a battery

 	The design has been made assuming a 1000mAh 40x30x12mm Li-Po/Li-ion battery.

-If you don't have a battery available or don't want to use one, you can instead use solder to bridge the pads `JP2` on the rear of the MCUGotchi and power it via USB-C.
+	If you don't have a battery available or don't want to use one, you can use solder to bridge the pads `JP2` on the rear of the MCUGotchi and power it via USB-C.

 5. Plug or solder the display